nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### 1. Description

-> Automatische Übersetzung der Inhalte und Umschalten zwischen unterschiedlichen Sprachen, um die Mehrsprachigkeit aller Inhalte in unterschiedlichen Formaten (Textinhalte, Infografiken, Erklärvideos) zu gewährleisten
+> **Requirement:** Automatische Übersetzung der Inhalte und Umschalten zwischen unterschiedlichen Sprachen, um die Mehrsprachigkeit aller Inhalte in unterschiedlichen Formaten (Textinhalte, Infografiken, Erklärvideos) zu gewährleisten

 This feature is about automatically translating the content, interface and tools on the website.